syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 ```
 ## How to set ZIndex property for connector

-* The connectors zIndex property specifies the stack order of the connector.
+* The connectors ZIndex property specifies the stack order of the connector.
 A connector with a greater stack order is always in front of a connector with a lower stack order.
 By default, the value is -1.

 The following code illustrates how to render connector based on the stack order.